jaclu/tmux-menus/README.md

 ## Menu building

-Each item consists of at least two params
+Each item consists of at least two parameters

 - min tmux version for this item, set to 0.0 if assumed to always work
 - Type of menu item, see below
-- Additional params depending on the item type
+- Additional parameters depending on the item type

 Item types and their parameters